 Some of this is re-purposed from “Born at the Right Time,” published last summer.

 * * * *

-Follow The Gad About Town on Facebook!
-Subscribe today for daily facts (well, trivia) about literature and history, plus links to other writers on Facebook.
+The Gad About Town is on Facebook!
+Subscribe today.
+Daily facts (well, trivia) about literature and history plus links to other writers.

 The WordPress Daily Prompt for March 11 asks, “Think of a time you let something slide, only for it to eat away at you later.
 Tell us how you’d fix it today.”